johnykvsky/dummygenerator/README.md

 # About

-DummyGenerator is dummy/fake data generator for PHP.
+**DummyGenerator** is dummy/fake data generator for PHP.
 It's a fork of Faker, heavily rewritten at core, but overall is same easy to use.
 In example:

 ```php
 $generator = DummyGeneratorFactory::create(); // all extensions are loaded
 echo $generator->firstName();
 ```

-You can also look at [here](docs/quick_start.md) and [HowTo](docs/howto.md).
+You can also look at [QuickStart](docs/quick_start.md) and [HowTo](docs/howto.md).
 Full list of stuff you can generate is available [here](docs/extensions_list.md).

 # But why...?

-Faker died ~~for our~~ because of being hard to maintain - more on that [here](https://marmelab.com/blog/2020/10/21/sunsetting-faker.html) and Faker 2.0 seems to be dead because of ["death by committee"](https://github.com/FakerPHP/Faker/discussions/15#discussioncomment-7787434) kind of stuff.
+Faker died ~~for our~~ because of being hard to maintain as mentioned in [sunsetting-faker](https://marmelab.com/blog/2020/10/21/sunsetting-faker.html).
+Faker 2.0 seems to be dead because of ["death by committee"](https://github.com/FakerPHP/Faker/discussions/15#discussioncomment-7787434) kind of stuff.

 I needed simple dummy data generator for PHP 8.3, with modern architecture in mind.
-This is how DummyGenerator came to life.
+This is how **DummyGenerator** came to life.

 # Changes in compare to Faker